Session 1 of Homosexuality & Transgender Identity: A Bible Study

 Hook: Ask anyone willing to, to share about a time they experienced prejudice or discrimination of any type.

-Explain: Today and in the next couple of weeks we are going to be looking at seeing if the bible teaches prejudice against homosexuals or homosexuality and discrimination against gays and lesbians.
+Explain: Today and in the next couple of weeks we are going to be looking at seeing if the Bible teaches prejudice against homosexuals, homosexuality or transgender identity, or discrimination against LGBTQ+ people.
 Many people today believe it does.

 Prejudice and Discrimination